 More Americans than ever are in need of credit help.
-Overall U.S. household debt has steadily increased by over 10% in the last decade.
-The average household credit card debt is $16,748, for a total of $779 billion in credit debt nationally.
+The average household credit card debt is over $6,000, for a total of over $357 billion in credit debt nationally.

 If you need help paying off your credit card, you’re not alone.
 Thankfully, there are several ways you can pay off your credit card debt more quickly.
 Here are seven proven tips to reduce your credit card bill, for good!

 Most people know that the simplest way to lower your monthly credit card payments is to pay more than the minimum due.
 But many borrowers still struggle to make that a priority.
 The fact is, paying even a little more than the minimum payment can make a big difference in the long run.

 For example, if you have $3,000 on a credit card at 14% interest and minimum payments of $65, it will take 17 years to pay off the debt by making the minimum payments.
 But if you pay just a little more than that each month—say, $100—you can pay off the credit card in just three years.
 Not only will you pay off your debt sooner, but you’ll also part with about half the money doing it.

 Ask for a Lower Interest Rate

 Yes, you can ask your credit card companies for lower interest rates.
 If you have a good credit score (730 or higher), you can usually negotiate lower interest rates.
 Even dropping the rate by just a couple of percentage points can mean a potential savings of hundreds of dollars per account.

 The quickest way to pay off your credit card debt is to target one account at a time.
 Pay the minimum on each credit card, except the card you’re paying off first.
 Pay as much as you can on that one.
 You can choose one of two strategies: